tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/2-cms.md

     }

 #### 2. Connect a project
-Our plugin starts with a configuration page that lets users connect their Optimizely account to Wordpress.
+Our plug-in starts with a configuration page that lets users connect their Optimizely account to WordPress.
 It requests all the information needed to authenticate and run experiments.

-First, we ask the user for their API token on our plugin configuration page.
+First, we ask the user for their API token on our plug-in configuration page.
 We use this to [authenticate]({{site.paths.rest}}#authentication) with the REST API.

 We also ask them to choose a project to create the experiment in.
-They make this choice using a dropdown menu that we will populate using the "Connect Optimizely button."
+They make this choice using a drop-down menu that we will populate using the "Connect Optimizely button."

 When the user presses that button, we call the `GET projects/` endpoint to [list out all the projects]({{site.paths.rest}}#list-projects) in their account.
 For each project, we show its name in the dropdown and store its ID in the value attribute for submission to a form.